musavirchukkan/task-management-system/README.md

 This project's documentation is split into multiple files for easier navigation:

-- [Installation & Setup Guide](docs/installation.md) - Instructions for development and production setup
+- [Installation & Setup Guide](docs/installation.md) - Instructions for development setup
 - [API Documentation](docs/api.md) - Complete API reference with examples and error handling
 - [Architecture](docs/architecture.md) - System architecture, flow diagrams, and design principles
 - [Postman Collection Guide](docs/postman.md) - How to use the included Postman collection